Find Affordable College Courses

 Read full report on Nursing at Oak Point University

-A rank of #5 on this year’s list means University of Illinois at Chicago is a great place for nursing students working on their bachelor’s degree.
-UIC is a fairly large public school located in the large city of Chicago.
+Out of the 41 schools in Illinois that were part of this year’s ranking, University of Illinois at Chicago landed the # 5 spot on the list.
+UIC is a very large public school located in the city of Chicago.

 Women make up 83% of the nursing majors at the school.